Completion of a prior bachelor level course in international politics, international law or international organizations is strongly recommanded.

 Mode of instruction

-Final grade is the average of the oral presentation, the term paper and the exam.
+The final grade is the average of the grades for the paper, the oral presentation, and the exam.

 Registration for every course and exam in USIS is mandatory.
 For courses, registration is possible from four weeks up to three days before the start of the course.